Jordan-z5214614/IT-Project-GROUPNAME/README.md

 Aim:

-The goal of this project is to make a modular framework for future ICS Scenario building.
-We have developed a functioning scenario for the ICS controlling a powerplant turbine simulation.
+The project aims to allow for a modular framework to enable future ICS simulated hacking scenarios to be built.
+We have developed a functioning simulated scenario for controlling a powerplant turbine in an industrial control system.
 We have also created a scenario, using this framework, which emulates a turbine from a nuclear power plant.
 These scenarios aim to educate and facilitate honing Cyber-Security skills in an Industrial Control System (ICS) context.

+Features supported by this system:
+- Hacking a simulated powerplant turbine
+- Defining your own scenario
+- Creating added systems

 History: